 The Plan of Operation is a series of administrative rules found in the Texas Administrative Code, Title 28, Chapter 5, Subchapter E. Administrative rules must be proposed by an agency (TDI in this case) and adopted pursuant to statute.
-There were no rules adopted in the period covered by this report that are material to TWIA operations.
+In December, the Texas Department of Insurance adopted the repeal of 28 TAC Sections 5.4920-5.4926, eliminating the rules pertaining to TWIA's Alternative Eligibility Program pursuant to Senate Bill 1702, which repealed the statutory support for the program.
+No other rules that materially affect TWIA operations were adopted during the reporting period.